-Spirit acts normally when it functions objectively and subjectively without loss of consciousness or sovereignity.
-The organism and mind of the sensitive are so adapted to the psychic and spiritual condition that its thoughts need but be reflected in the mind of the sensitive, (as the control is affected by the will of the spirit), to be vibrated through the harmonial planes and spheres of psychic, mental and organic spectra, and received in whatever form is designed.
-Sensitiveness is a state of mental receptivity as well as organic readjustment to psychic planes of impressibility.
-The organism, being subject to the law of matter, which is also the law of spirit, is thus interacted upon, and the most perfect concentration of mind is necessary, where the organism is not responsive to the will of the excarnate intelligence, or even where it is in perfect accord, so that no mar or jar may occur in the translation of the idea.
+Sensitiveness is a state of mental receptivity as well as organic negativity to psychic planes of impressibility.
+The organism, being subject to the law of matter, which is also the law of spirit, is thus interacted upon, and the most perfect concentration of mind is necessary, where the organism is not responsive to the will of the excarnate intelligences, or even where it is in perfect accord, so that no mar or jar may occur in the translation of the idea.